Berto Lab

 We are actively looking for motivated graduate students and post-doc candidates.
 Please write to us with a cover letter and resume if you are interested in what we do.

+Moreover, by using single cell multiomic approaches, we are interested in the evolution of the human brain.
 We are particularly interested in oligodendrocytes evolution, development, and how they are implicated in neuropsychiatric disorders.
 We have previously revealed that oligodendrocytes have undergone an increased acceleration on human lineage compared with neurons and oligodendrocyte human specific genes are enriched for variants associated with neuropsychiatric disorders.
 Moreover, oligodendrocytes showed differences between healthy and schizophrenia post-mortem brain tissue.
 Overall, these findings underscored the importance of oligodendrocytes in human brain evolution and disease.
-We will take advantage of stem cell-derived models of primates and post-mortem white matter brain tissue coupled with single cell multiomic approaches to further answer questions on oligodendrocytes evolution and development.
+We will take advantage post-mortem white matter brain tissue coupled with single cell multiomic approaches to further answer questions on oligodendrocytes evolution and development.

 Research Interest